Are you in financial difficulty?

-- Do you pay for grocery or utility bills by credit card without clearing the balance each month?
+- Do you pay groceries or utility bills by credit card without clearing the balance each month?

 How do I start to get things under control?

-To make this a little easier, you might find our income and expenditure form helpful.
+To make this a little easier, you might find our income and expenditure form (PDF) helpful.

 - Review what you spend on non-essential items.
 Cut back on them until your finances are under control.

-- Try to pay the debt with the most expensive rates of interest first.
+- Try to pay debt with the most expensive rates of interest first.

 Tips on managing debt

-If you think you can manage with a few adjustments to your budget, then read our guide to managing debt, including tips on how to cut spending and stay on top of your MBNA credit card account.
+If you think you can manage with a few adjustments, read our guide to managing debt for tips on how to cut spending and stay on top of things.
 We’d still recommend you get in touch with us though, just in case there’s something we can do to help.

 How we can help you

-We can talk you through some options based on your income and expenditure details, potentially figure out a payment arrangement for your MBNA credit card to make things easier in the short term.
+We can talk you through your options based on your income and expenditure details, which could include a payment arrangement to make things easier in the short term.